-A somewhat related but vitally different process is the purchasing phase.
+A somewhat related but vitally different part of the procurement process is the purchasing phase.
 It focuses on the transactional process of making purchase orders and completing the payment.
 Many professionals consider it a sub-process of procurement, as it includes the short-term tasks of deciding on costs and completing transactions.
-Steps involved are:
+The steps involved are:

 - Receiving purchase requisitions.
 Internal staff members issue purchase requests to the procurement team for help fulfilling a need.
 If the need is verified and the budget is approved, the requisition becomes a purchase order.

 - Creating purchase orders and distributing them to the proper vendors.
 This step also includes processing and evaluating RFQs and sending the payments.